UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 To learn how to use `melt`, we will work through an example with the `region_lang_top5_cities_wide.csv` data set.
-This data set contains the counts of how many Canadians cited each language as their mother tongue for five major Canadian cities (Toronto, Montréal, Vancouver, Calgary and Edmonton) from the 2016 Canadian census.
+This data set contains the counts of how many Canadians cited each language as their mother tongue for five major Canadian cities (Toronto, Montréal, Vancouver, Calgary, and Edmonton) from the 2016 Canadian census.
 To get started,
 we will use `pd.read_csv` to load the (untidy) data.